clay-small/foundational_statistics/index.md

 description: course website
 ---

-This is the website for *This Course*.
+This is the website for *Foundational Statistics*,
+Bi 610 at the University of Oregon.

 Quick links: